Samuel Larsen: Life and career

-Larsen was born in San Francisco, to Henrik and Lupe Acosta Larsen.
+Larsen is the son of Henrik and Lupe Acosta Larsen.
 His father is from Denmark and his mother from Mexico.
 Larsen has an older brother, Manolo Acosta, and a sister named Morgan.
 As a young boy, Larsen played drums, bass, guitar and keyboards.
 He graduated from Murrieta Valley High School in 2009.
 In his sophomore year, he became vocalist and guitarist of the school band 15 North and the band performed in festivals.

 In 2010, Larsen auditioned in season 9 of American Idol but was cut after making it to Hollywood, failing to make it to the semi-finals.
 After doing some runway modeling for fashion designer Ashton Michael, he met his soon-to-be bandmate Skip Arnold during a runway show, moved to Los Angeles busking and applied to The Glee Project.
 Meanwhile, Larsen and Skip Arnold formed the band "Bridges I Burn" and soon a third member, Salvatore Spinelli, joined them.
 Larsen writes and performs most of his music.
 He spent some time touring with the rock band Palaye Royale in 2017–2018.
 He auditioned for the role of Sam Evans on Glee but did not get the part, which went to Chord Overstreet.

 His first Glee appearance was on the thirteenth episode of the third season, titled "Heart", as Joe Hart, a formerly home-schooled Christian.
 During that episode he performed in two songs: Gym Class Heroes' "Stereo Hearts", and a mashup of The Association's "Cherish" and Madonna's "Cherish".
 Although his prize for having won The Glee Project was seven episodes, he appeared in each of the final ten episodes of Glee's third season.
 In addition, he appeared as a mentor for The Glee Project's second season, appeared in 12 episodes in Glee's fourth season, and appeared twice in the final season.

 In July 2018, Larsen was cast as Zed Evans in the film adaptation of Anna Todd's bestselling novel After.
 The film was released on 12 April 2019.
 Larsen plays the role again in its 2020 sequel After We Collided.